Menu

 • 8.
 Understanding the estate plan and situational trusts.
 Avoiding Probate.
 The Personal Representative and the Trustee.
 Revocable & Irrevocable trusts.

-Applying Facilitative mediation skills and techniques to those several issues of high asset individuals and married couples gong through divorce present an interesting challenge.
+Applying Facilitative mediation skills and techniques to those several issues of higher asset individuals and married couples going through divorce present an interesting challenge.
 This workshop intends to offer guidance, what the mediator needs to know, ask, and how to frame financial and property conflicts in order to assist high asset individuals develop a reasonable and equitable financial and/or real property settlement.
-Many high asset individuals residing in this tri-state region have business holdings and interests, real estate properties, bank accounts and financial interests across the USA and for that matter, the world.
+Many high asset individuals residing in this tri-state region have business holdings and interests, real estate properties, bank accounts and financial interests across the USA, and for that matter, the world.

-Class size is limited to 12 participants on a paid, first come first serve basis.
+Class size may be limited to participants on a paid, first come first serve basis.

-To participate and in order for you be e-mailed the reqired materials, and be sent your Certificate of Participation, please send Barry@Financialsofdivorce.com your e-mail and home addresses.
-Payment in full via check made out to Barry Weissman and mailed to 2 Canvasback Circle, Bridgeville, DE 19933, must be received at least one week prior to the start of the first two-hour session.
+To participate, be e-mailed the reqired materials, and be sent your Certificate of Participation, please send Barry@Financialsofdivorce.com your e-mail and home addresses.
+Payment in full via check made out to Maryland Council for Dispute Resolution, and mailed to 2 Canvasback Circle, Bridgeville, DE 19933, must be received at least one week prior to the start of the first two-hour session.
+Payment can also be made online at MCDR.org, as a Donation via credit card.
+Please send an e-mail stating that you made payment online to Barry@financialsofdivorce.com

-Cost for the two sessions is $150.00 for MCDR members, $200.00 for non-members.
+Cost for the two sessions is Free for MCDR members, $100.00 for non-members.
 Non-members will also receive with their paid registration a one-year membership in MCDR.
 A certificate for 4 hours of ADR related C.E. will be issued to participants at the end of the workshop.

-Again, please make your check out to Barry Weissman and mail to:
+Again, please make your check out to Maryland Council for Dispute Resolution and mail to:

 Barry Weissman